sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * Default: no image

 Name of a foreground image.
-The foreground image will appear in the defined place for all occurances of \esb boxes in this category.
+The foreground image will appear in the defined place for all occurrences of \esb boxes in this category.
 Note that JPEG has no transparency, use PDF images for line art / transparent images above a coloured background.